philcali/robot-vision/README.md

 rvc gen
 ```

+GUI users can simply copy the Chrome key or generate another by clicking on
+_Generate_.

 ## SSL Properties

 RVC supports https with the `-s` flag.
 It is important to note that https